ppeble/emissary-ingress.dev/content/en/docs/2.1/topics/running/services/rate-limit-service.md

 In order for $productName$ to rate limit, you need to implement a gRPC `RateLimitService`, as defined in [Envoy's `v2/rls.proto`] interface.
-If you do not have the time or resources to implement your own rate limit service, $AESproductName$ integrates a high-performance rate limiting service.
+If you do not have the time or resources to implement your own rate limit service, Emissary integrates a high-performance rate limiting service.

 [Envoy's `v2/rls.proto`]: https://github.com/emissary-ingress/emissary/tree/master/api/envoy/service/ratelimit/v2/rls.proto